extism/go-sdk/README.md

 ### Enable filesystem access

 WASM plugins can read/write files outside the runtime.
-To do this we add allowed path mapping of "HOST:PLUGIN" to the `extism.Manifest` of our plugin.
+To do this we add `AllowedPaths` mapping of "HOST:PLUGIN" to the `extism.Manifest` of our plugin.

 ```go
 package main